Australian Classification Board

+The ACB is made up of a director, a deputy director, and three other board members, appointed by the government for three- or four-year terms, and temporary board members.
 The ACB does not directly censor material by ordering cuts or changes.
 However, it is able to effectively censor media by refusing classification and making the media illegal for hire, exhibition and importation to Australia.